Skip to Content

 Indiana National School Lunch Program (NSLP)

-Under current federal law, only students with families who have incomes at 130% of the poverty line or below are eligible for free breakfast and lunch in school.
-Families with an income between 130% and 185% pay a reduced price for meals.
+Under federal guidelines, 3 only students from families whose incomes are at or below 130% of the poverty line are eligible for free breakfast and lunch at school.
+Families with incomes between 130% and 185% of the poverty line pay a reduced price for meals.

 How to apply for free lunch in Indiana?